“I enjoy working with Charlotte because she is efficient, commercial and responsive.” Chambers & Partners 2023

-Kallo Foods Limited v Whole Earth Sweetener Company LLC (settled March 2019) – a trade mark infringement and passing off claim concerning the peanut butter brand “Whole Earth”.
+Kallo Foods Limited v Whole Earth Sweetener Company LLC (settled March 2019) – a trade mark infringement and passing off claim in the High Court concerning the peanut butter brand “Whole Earth”.

 Dior v Charlotte Tilbury (settled early 2019) – a trade mark infringement and passing off claim concerning the brand “Dolce Vita”.